cocos/cocos-docs/en/asset/auto-atlas.md

 The rest of the properties are the same as Texture, please refer to the [Texture](./texture.md#sub-asset-texture2d-properties-panel) documentation for details.

-After the configuration is complete, you can click the **Preview** button to preview the packaged results.
+After the configuration is complete, click the **Preview** button to preview the packaged results.
 The related results generated according to the current automatic atlas configuration will be displayed in the area below the **Inspector** panel.

 > **Note**: after each configuration, you can re-click **Preview** to update the preview image.
 (Generating a preview is not required).